jundalisay/superbnetlify/content/en/research/descartes/philosophy/part-4/section-05d.md

 ## 4.166 Why is the magnetic field weaker in the Earth than in small magnets?

-I do not think that it is weaker, but rather much stronger in that middle region of the Earth, than it has been said above that the whole is covered with striated particles.
+I do not think that it is weaker.
+Rather it is much stronger in that middle region of the Earth, than it has been said above that the whole is covered with striated particles.

 These striated particles, having come forth from it, are for the most part returned through that inner crust of the upper region of the Earth, from which metals arise, and in which there are also many passages suitable for receiving them; and therefore very few have come down to us.
 For I judge that these passages, both in that interior crust, and also in the magnets and iron rams, which are contained in the veins of this exterior, are entirely different from the passages of the middle region; they flow to Borea, and are returned from Borea to the South through all the upper parts, but [&] especially through its inner crust, and likewise through the magnets and iron of the exterior; and when the greater part of them have consigned themselves, a few remain which through this air of ours, and other surrounding bodies, destitute of suitable paths, seek a way for themselves.

 Which, if I guess rightly, the magnet being cut out of the earth, and placed freely in a boat upon the water, that same face which always before, while it clung to the earth, looked upon the North, must still turn towards the North: as Gilbertus, the principal investigator of the magnetic virtue, He is the first to discover it on Earth, and he claims to have experienced it.
 Nor do I care that others think they have seen the contrary; for perhaps he imposed upon them that since that very part of the earth, from which they had taken care to cut the magnet, was a magnet, the poles of the cut magnet should turn towards it: as was said a little before, a fragment of one magnet is turned to another.

-## 4.167 Why do needles touched by a magnet always have the poles of their virtue at their extremities?
+## 4.167 Why do needles, touched by a magnet, always have the poles of their virtue at their extremities?

-Now, since this magnetic power is not shared with an oblong iron, except according to its length, it is certain that the needle itself, when it is impregnated, must always turn its extremities towards the same parts of the earth, towards which the spherical magnet turns its poles; and always having such needles of their magnetic virtue precisely at these extremities.
+This magnetic power is not shared with an oblong iron, except according to its length.

+This is why the needle itself, when it is impregnated, must always:
+- turn its extremities towards the same parts of the earth, towards which the spherical magnet turns its poles; and always having such needles of their magnetic virtue precisely at these extremities.

 ## 4.168 Why the poles of the magnetic force are not always accurately directed towards the poles of the Earth, but are sometimes deflected from them.